nickburdo/nest_auth/README.md

 Prepare options for registering the `JwtModule` module:
 - Create `src/auth/config` folder
 - Create a file `src/config/jwt-module-async-options.ts`
-- Implement in it options for registering the `JwtModule` module
+- Define in it options for registering the `JwtModule` module
 - Create `src/auth/config/index.ts` file and export the `jwt-module-async-options.ts` file in it

 In the `AuthModule` import `PassportModule` and `JwtModule` and then register